cozmoguy/GEO-Implementation/README.md

 # GEO-Implementation

-models - contain all the torch models used objective - problem we are dealing with
+- models - contain all the torch models used
+- problem_objective - problem we are dealing with

+- experiment - the algorithm loop